azlabsjs/ngx-components/projects/azlabs/ngx-smart-form/README.md

 | ^0.14.x                  | ^0.1.x                    | ^0.2.x             | ^14.0   |
 | ^0.15.x                  | ^0.2.x                    | ^0.2.x             | ^15.0   |

+## Installation

+To install the package with all required dependencies:

+> npm install --save @azlabsjs/smart-form-core @azlabsjs/requests @azlabsjs/ngx-smart-form

 ## Usage

 To include the API in your angular project, you must import it module into the root of your application.